 Chapter 6 - Nutritional Assistance Options

-Nutritional Assistance Options
+Nutritional Assistance Options in Riverside

 Patients expect and appreciate suggestions from their eyecare providers on how to best care for their eyes, especially in the case of vision loss.
 Minimizing or preventing further vision loss is an extremely important issue in the minds of those with vision loss.
 Fortunately, over the past decade scientists have demonstrated that a good diet combined with nutritional supplementation is the best opportunity for slowing down, stopping and in some cases, even improving vision loss.
 This chapter gives the macular degeneration patient the information needed to keep the macula as healthy as possible.